 The difference between what is globally cost-efficient in terms of domestic emissions reductions and what is fair can be balanced with climate finance or other support means for mitigation (see Figure 3).
 Climate finance is financial support to a government or organisation to facilitate that country in the fight against climate change.
-Under the UNFCCC, governments have agreed that developed countries should mobilise 100 billion USD of climate finance to developing countries by 2020, and ramp up finance further afterwards (UNFCCC, 2015a)6.
+Under the UNFCCC, governments have agreed that developed countries should mobilise 100 billion USD of climate finance to developing countries by 2020, and ramp up finance further afterwards (UNFCCC, 2015a).
 The number is the result of a negotiation and not a technical assessment of what is needed.
 Developing countries argue the target is insufficient, and the 2020 target has not yet been reached (Timperley, 2021).

 Based on a calculation of a fair share, the Government of Finland recently set itself a net-zero target for 2035 domestically (see Box 2).
 Finland is a country with a high potential for sinks in the forestry sector, which not every country has.
 Countries with less potential for sinks in the forestry sector or other forms of domestic emissions sinks will need to rely more on supporting climate action abroad.
-In practice, the
+In practice, the requirement for developed countries can be summarised as the need to reduce GHG emissions as much as possible at home and provide substantial support to others.

-4 Note that the Netherlands do not submit their own NDC to the UNFCCC but are part of the EU's submission.
+&lt;sup>4 Note that the Netherlands do not submit their own NDC to the UNFCCC but are part of the EU's submission.
 This text refers to the Netherlands' national target, where government makes a reference to 1.5°C compatible pathways based on a cost-optimal approach, but not to the concept of historical responsibility and capability.

-5 For examples, please see the Climate Action Tracker country assessments (Climate Action Tracker, 2021b)

-6 Articles 53 and 114
+&lt;sup>5 For examples, please see the Climate Action Tracker country assessments (Climate Action Tracker, 2021b) Articles 53 and 114